Building regulations approval

 - basic calculations (for example, for beams) that are too minor to need a structural engineer

-You can find lots of useful information about points to consider when planning an extension or conversion in our Home owner's guide to extensions.
+You can find lots of useful information about points to consider when planning an extension, conversion, or self build in the below home owner's guide.
 Topics coved include planning permission, building regulations, construction issues, and choosing builders and other experts.

 Apply for building regulations approval